 Shell’s US executive says Trump’s halting of wind projects harms investment, FT reports

 Shell's US executive has expressed concerns that President Trump's decision to halt wind energy projects is detrimental to investment in renewable energy.
-This move could slow down progress in the clean energy sector, which is crucial for combating climate change and transitioning to sustainable energy sources.
-The implications of such a policy shift could affect not only the environment but also the economy, as investments in green technologies are essential for future growth.
+This move could slow down the progress of clean energy initiatives, which are crucial for combating climate change and transitioning to sustainable energy sources.
+The implications of this decision may hinder the growth of the wind energy sector and affect job creation in the industry.

 Was this article worth reading?
 Share it